ywatanabe1989/genai/templates/ProgramTest.md

 <!-- ---
-!-- title: Program
+!-- title: ProgramTest.md
 !-- author: ywatanabe
-!-- date: 2024-11-02 19:08:55
+!-- date: 2024-11-03 02:44:43
 !-- --- -->

 ----------
 Background
 ----------
 # Your Role
-You are an experienced programmer.
-Please implement, revise, debug, or refactor my (pseudo) code.
+You are an experienced programmer, especially for writing test code.
+Please implement, revise, debug, or refactor my test code.

 # My Request
 - Please determine which language I am requesting to process.